• Recipes

 The final component, is what you eat the ceviche with, which for this recipe, I recommend tortilla chips.
 Choose whatever brand you want, I know most people have their favorites.
 I’ve also eaten ceviche with pieces of bread before too, which wasn’t bad.
 This is also great served as an appetizer for multiple peoples.
 You really can’t go wrong with this recipe!
 I hope you enjoy it!
 If you want to see what you can do with the leftover ceviche juice, check out this recipe: Black Grouper Ceviche Juice Shooters.

-Easy Black Grouper Ceviche
+Common Mistake When Making Black Grouper Ceviche

 Black Grouper Ceviche